davidmcclure/news-vec/notebooks/thesis4/index.md

 It also, indirectly, gives a way to reason about the *degree* to which they're similar or different.
 Now, imagine that instead of just doing this once, we did it for 100 headlines, and counted up the number of correct guesses.
 We'd likely do better than random -- but how much better?
 60%, 70%, 95%?
 How differentiable are NYT and Fox?
 To put this into context -- what if we then swapped out the outlets -- pulled headlines from NYT and CNN, instead of NYT and Fox, for example -- and repeated the experiment.
 We might guess that NYT and CNN are more similar, harder to tell apart.
 But, how true is this, exactly?
 Say we got 80 headlines right for the NYT vs. Fox comparison -- would we get 70, 60, 55 right for NYT vs. CNN?
 In a rough sense, we could start to reason about the relative proximities between different pairs of outlets.

 Of course, doing this manually, it would be hard to scale beyond a few outlets and a couple hundred headlines.
 But -- what if we could do this at a much larger scale, across dozens of different media organizations and millions of headlines?
 This thesis explores this question as a *language engineering task*, working with a corpus of 73,198,274 tweets harvested from the Decahose over an 18 month period -- to what degree is it possible to train machine learning models to differentiate between headlines produced by different news outlets?
-Unlike other studies that have explored the tractability of language inference tasks on news data, though, goal here isn't to solve a literal engineering task (flagging "clickbait" headlines, optimizing click-through rates) -- instead, we use the predictive models as a descriptive and interpretive tool. by training models to differentiate between content from different sources, we can then crack open the hood and examine the representations that are induced by the models; which then makes it possible to "map" headlines as a kind of conceptual space.
+Unlike other studies that have explored the tractability of language inference tasks on news data, though, goal here isn't to solve a literal engineering task (flagging "clickbait" headlines, optimizing click-through rates) -- instead, we use the predictive models as a descriptive and interpretive tool.
+By training models to differentiate between content from different sources, we can then crack open the hood and examine the representations that are induced by the models; which then makes it possible to "map" headlines as a kind of conceptual space.

 Most fundamentally, beyond this ability to "read" headlines at a scale that would otherwise be impossible -- these models make it possible to start filling in a kind of ground-truthed understanding of the degree to which different outlets are similar and different, where we might otherwise have to rely on intuition and anecdote.
 Modeling a complete matrix of pairwise similarities across 15 major media organizations, we can construct a kind of "content graph," a fully-connected representation how, and to what degree, outlets produce (dis)similar headlines: